Composable Core-sets for Determinant Maximization Problems via Spectral Spanners: Introduction

-The following theorem is a special case of our main theorem. \begin{theorem}[Main theorem for $k=d$] There is an algorithm that for any set of vectors $V\subseteq \Re^d$ finds an $O(d\log^2d)$-spectral spanner of size $O(d\log d)$ in time polynomial in $d$ and size of $|V|$.
+The following theorem is a special case of our main theorem. \begin{theorem}[Main theorem for $k=d$] There is an algorithm that for any set of vectors $V\subseteq \Re^d$ finds an $\tilde{O}(d)$-spectral $d$-spanner of size $\tilde{O}(d)$ in time polynomial in $d$ and size of $|V|$ \footnote{The asymptotic notation $\tilde{O}(f(n))$ hides logarithmic factors in $f(n)$.}. \end{theorem} Our algorithm is a spectral generalization of the greedy algorithm mentioned above for finding combinatorial spanners.

-Furthermore, there exists a set $V\subseteq \Re^d$ of size $e^{\Omega(d^\eps)}$ such that for any $\eps>0$ any $d^{1-\eps}$-spectral spanner of $V$ must have all vectors of $V$. \end{theorem} Our algorithm is a spectral generalization of the greedy algorithm mentioned above for finding combinatorial spanners.
-The second part of the theorem follows simply by letting $V$ be a union of $e^{\Omega(d^\eps)}$ randomly chosen $\pm 1$ vectors in $\Re^d$.
-This essentially shows that our guarantee is tight in the worst case.
-We further study generalizations of our spectral spanners to weaker forms of PSD inequalities.
-See Section \ref{sec:spectralspannerdef} for details and \autoref{thm:mainspannerfork} for the statement of our main theorem.